 A 2010 view from the house right balcony.
 It's a photo by Sterling Davis Photo on Flickr.
 On the right note some of the black lighting grid in front of the stage.
 Thanks to Michelle Gerdes for spotting this one!

-On stage looking at the back of the house from in a view from Brigham Yen's December 2011 article "Trinity Auditorium May Become Second King & Grove Hotel in Downtown L.A."
-It didn't happen.
+On stage looking at the back of the house from in a view from a now-vanished Brigham Yen December 2011 article titled "Trinity Auditorium May Become Second King & Grove Hotel in Downtown L.A."
+That hotel opening didn't happen.

 Looking toward the stage.
-Photo: Brigham Yen - DTLA Rising - December 2011
+Photo: Brigham Yen - December 2011

-The Trinity Auditorium ceiling dome.
+The Trinity's ceiling dome.
 Photo: Hunter Kerhart - 2014

 The center of the dome.
 Photo: Hunter Kerhart - 2014

-Art glass in the auditorium at balcony level.
+Art glass in the auditorium at balcony level house left.
 Photo: Hunter Kerhart - 2014

-A rear balcony view toward the stage.
+A center balcony view toward the stage.
 Photo: Hunter Kerhart - 2014

 The house left side of the auditorium.
-Photo: Hunter Kerhart - 2014
+The windows are parallel to 9th St. Photo: Hunter Kerhart - 2014

 Looking across from the house right balcony.
 The stage is off to the right.
 Photo: Hunter Kerhart - 2014